 The associated costs will be minimal and even the smallest of spaces, like this one, can make for good laundry space.
 Our preference would be for some doors to hide it away, though...

 15. Hide a small laundry room behind sliding doors

 Got a niche for a small laundry room but no space for doors to open out or fold back against the wall.

-Create a work station from furniture you already have, stash some laundry baskets underneath, add some pretty wall-shelves for your detergent and what not, and there you go: a makeshift mini 'laundry room'.
+Create a workstation from the furniture you already have, stash some laundry baskets underneath, add some pretty wall-shelves for your detergent and whatnot, and there you go: a makeshift mini 'laundry room'.